 In 1996, my partner and I were driving home from a widely acclaimed gig in the town of Jundah (population 93 – half the town had turned up).
 The dirt road wasn’t in great condition; nor my 1976 Kingswood station wagon.

-There’s a place for everyone however, and everything, and whilst the outback is almost devoid of humans it is the preferred home for most of the country’s estimated 60 million kangaroos.
-On this particular dark night in 1996, half way between nowhere and very little else, I lessened the Australian kangaroo population by one.
-It wasn’t the first time, nor would it be the last.
-This however was a Western Red Kangaroo (the largest of the species, known to grow up to 2m tall (about 6’8”)), and this one was big.
+So, on this particular dark night, I lessened the Australian kangaroo population by one.
+It wasn’t the first time, or the last.
+This one however was a Western Red.
+The largest of the species, these can grow to 2 meters tall (about 6’8”), and this one was big.

 Kangaroos are funny creatures.
 They’re not goofy and playful like in cartoons.
-They’re more like enormous bouncing rats, but less intelligent, and when you hit a male Western Red with your car it offers slightly less resistance than a telegraph pole.
-I saw this one up ahead, just standing there in the middle of the road.
-I eased on the brakes, but not too much.
-I didn’t want to lose control of the car (what with the dirt road and my bald tyres… every year people die swerving violently to avoid kangaroos).
-These dumb animals are notoriously unpredictable, and the rule of thumb in the outback is to hit the brakes, hold your line, and if you hit it, you hit it… I hit it.
+They’re enormous bouncing rats and hitting a Western Red with your car offers slightly less resistance than a telegraph pole.
+I saw it standing ahead, in the middle of the road.
+I eased on the brakes, what with my four bald tires.
+The rule of thumb in the outback is to hit the brakes, hold your line, and if you hit it, you hit it… I hit it.

-“Get out and beat it to death!” my girlfriend pleaded with me, which actually would have been the most humane thing to do (we didn’t have a gun in the car).
+My girlfriend pleaded that I get out and beat the injured animal to death, which would have been the most humane thing to do (we didn’t have a gun).

 To be continued…